nerbiz/wordclass/docs/classes/Init.md

 ### ::autoloader()
 Initialize the Wordclass autoloader.
-**Please note:** this autoloader is only needed when not using Composer, or in other cases when you need to manually activate autoloading.
+**Please note:** this autoloader is only needed when for some reason you need to manually activate autoloading.

 #### Example
 ```php